More Demi Moore: Details

-The photograph was one of several taken by Leibovitz of seven-months pregnant 28-year-old Moore, then pregnant with the couple's second daughter, Scout LaRue.
+The photograph was one of several taken by Leibovitz of 28-year-old Moore, then seven-months pregnant with the couple's second daughter, Scout LaRue Willis.
 The photographs ranged from Moore in lacy underwear and spiked high heels, to a revealing peignoir.
 The final selection had Moore wearing only a diamond ring.
-Joanne Gair worked on make-up for the shoot.
-Samuel Irving Newhouse, Jr., chairman of Conde Nast Publications, was very supportive of the chosen cover despite the potential for lost sales.
+Joanne Gair was the makeup artist for the shoot.
+Samuel Irving Newhouse, Jr., chairman of Conde Nast Publications, was very supportive of the cover despite the potential for lost sales.
 Tina Brown, Vanity Fair editor, quickly realized that there would be harsh backlash for regular distribution of the magazine; the issue had to be wrapped in a white envelope with only Moore's eyes visible.
 Some editions had a brown wrapper that implied naughtiness.
 However, Brown viewed the image as a chance to make a statement about the decade of the 1990s after a decade dominated by power suits.
 Approximately 100 million people saw the cover.

-The use of a pregnant sex symbol was in a sense an attempt to combat the pop culture representations of the anathema of the awkward, uncomfortable, and grotesquely excessive female form in a culture that values thinness.
-Leibovitz' candid portrayal drew a wide spectrum of responses from television, radio and newspaper personalities and the public at large ranging from complaints of sexual objectification to celebrations of the photograph as a symbol of empowerment.
+The use of a pregnant sex symbol was in a sense an attempt to combat the pop culture representations of the anathema of the uncomfortable and grotesquely excessive female form in a culture that values thinness.
+Leibovitz' candid portrayal drew a wide spectrum of responses from television, radio, and newspaper personalities and the public at large ranging from complaints of sexual objectification to celebrations of the photograph as a symbol of empowerment.
 One of the judges in Leibovitz v.
 Paramount Pictures Corp. stated that the image evoked Botticelli's Birth of Venus.
-The contemporary retrospective view of some is that this photograph is "high art".
-The intent of the photograph was to portray pregnancy with a celebrity in a way that was bold, proud and understated in an "anti-Hollywood, anti-glitz" manner.
+The retrospective view of some was that the photograph is "high art".
+The intent of the photograph was to portray pregnancy with a celebrity in a way that was bold and understated in an "anti-Hollywood, anti-glitz" manner.
 It was successful in some regards as many perceived it as a statement of beauty and pride.
-However, many took offense and the cover drew unusually intense controversy for Vanity Fair in the form of ninety-five television spots, sixty-four radio shows, 1,500 newspaper articles and a dozen cartoons.
-Some stores and newsstands refused to carry the August issue, while others modestly concealed it in the wrapper evocative of porn magazines.
+However, many took offense and the cover drew unusually intense controversy for Vanity Fair in the form of ninety-five television spots, sixty-four radio shows, 1,500 newspaper articles, and a dozen cartoons.
+Some stores and newsstands refused to carry the August issue, while others concealed it in the wrapper evocative of porn magazines.